polterguy/polterguy.github.io/magic.lambda.strings/index.md

 ### [strings.replace-not-of]

-This slot will replace every single character in your original string, that cannot be found in its second argument.
-This is useful if you want to remove all characters that cannot be found in another character set, such as the following illustrates.
+This slot will replace every single character in your original string, that cannot be found in its first argument, with the value of its second argument.
+This slot is useful if you want to remove all characters that cannot be found in another character set, such as the following illustrates.

 ```
 strings.replace-not-of:foo bar1howdy